 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Outside the capital, Windhoek, the standard of medical facilities is often limited.
+Outside major urban centres, the standard of medical facilities is often limited.
 Doctors and hospitals generally require cash payment, regardless of whether the patient has travel insurance.
 In the event of a serious illness or accident, medical evacuation to South Africa, which can cost as much as $A23,000, may be necessary.

 The rate of HIV/AIDS infection in Namibia is very high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.